TataSher/CV/README.md

 ## Experience

+### Squire and Partners
-**Squire and Partners** (2016 - 2020)
+*Architect (2016 - 2020)*

-_Architect_
+#### Cavendish Place Project

-- I had an opportunity to be a project Architect for an eight-storey office building just off Regent Street from a very early design stage through construction.
+I had an opportunity to be a project Architect for an eight-storey office building just off Regent Street from a very early design stage through construction.
 This demanded knowledge and experience of delivering a project, excellent design, communication & problem-solving skills, and the ability to effectively manage a team of people.

+**Challenges Overcome:**
+  - Design of the building that is contemporary yet fits the historic surroundings with Portland stone cladding and zinc mansard roof
+  - A heavily constrained plot of land with Party walls to all sides
+  - An escape corridor from Westminster University that had to be active at all times of construction from demolition to erection of the building

+#### Space House
-- I was also an interior lead (a person in charge of a mini-team responsible for all the interior elements) for an £80M(construction value) 1960s tower refurbishment project in Holborn.
-This was a great experience working on a very complex project with a larger team of about 10 people.
+Interior lead for an £80M(construction value) 1960s tower refurbishment project in Holborn, I was responsible for coordinating and delivering all the interior architectural packages and lead a team of people.
+This was a great experience working on a very complex project with large architectural and consultant teams.

+**Challenges Overcome:**
+  - Working on a listed building and a London landmark
+  - Adapting a 1960s building to fit modern comfort and sustainability requirements
+  - Designing bespoke mechanical ventilation solutions to optimise floor to ceiling heights
+  - Working with manufacturers to achieve sculptural interior features

+#### Gordon House Studios
+Project architect of a refurbishment of an old Army and Navy store warehouse to create a contemporary office space.
+I started working on this project just graduating from the Architectural school as an Architectural Assistant role and finishing as a Project Architect.

+**Challenges Overcome:**
+  - Original features were preserved and treated which required a lot of research, tests, and samples
+  - New polished concrete floors, thin folded metal staircase, and metal bridges were designed and developed with the manufacturers to complement the existing building fabric
+  - The lower ground floor was a trench-covered hundred and fifty-year-old plant area with old electric machines and enormous water tanks.
+The whole area had to     be carefully cleared, levelled, and treated to be inhabitable
+  - We had to build a new UKPN substation, which required a lot of communication and negotiation with Power Networks.

-**Squire and Partners** (2013 - 2016)
+### Squire and Partners (2013 - 2016)
 _Part II Architectural Assistant_

 During this time I was taking part in lots of projects with different uses, scales, and complexity.
 After architectural school, it was important to acquire more practical skills, such as knowledge of various regulations, practice operation, and working through various stages of the project in a team.

 ## Education

-### Makers Academy (01.03.2021 to end_date)
+### Makers Academy (March 2021 to May 2021)
 _Full-Stack Software Development Bootcamp_

 Makers coding boot camp is a 16-week intensive coding course.
 Along with lots of coding fundamentals we were encouraged to use Agile methodology to work on group projects of various sizes, had ongoing pairing sessions, process workshops, and work on individual challenges.